Privacy Principles

 It is important to keep in mind that not all people are equal in how they can resist an imbalance of power: some people are more vulnerable and therefore in greater need of protection.

 Data governance is the system of principles that regulate information flows.
-Data governance determines how which actors can collect what data and how they may, must, or must not process it ([GKC-Privacy], [IAD]).
+Data governance determines which actors can collect data, what data they can collect, how they can collect it, and how they can process it ([GKC-Privacy], [IAD]).
 This document provides building blocks for data governance that puts people first.

 Principles vary from context to context ([Understanding-Privacy], [Contextual-Integrity]).
 For instance, people have different expectations of privacy at work, at a café, or at home.
 Understanding and evaluating a privacy situation is best done by clearly identifying: